zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

 ![](inr-down-up.jpg){ height=75% }
 ::::
 :::: column
-- Number of INR lab tests suddenly $18,000 \to 15,000$ one year (system started storing as plain text).
+- Number of INR lab tests suddenly dropped $18,000 \to 15,000$ one year.
+(System started storing as plain text.)

-- Then suddenly $18,000 \to 24,000$ a few years later (clinic started importing data from hospital).
+- Then suddenly $18,000 \to 24,000$ a few years later.
+(Clinic started importing data from hospital.)
 ::::
 :::